Jadefra/Build-a-secure-API-for-a-food-reviews-app/README.md

 # Steps

 ### Step 1 The following elements for the user ###
-- User model,
+- User model
-- User journey;
+- User journey
-- User controller.
+- User controller

-### Step 2 The user is able to perform the following operations: ###
+### Step 2 The user is able to perform the following operations ###
-- Create an account ;
+- Create an account
-- Connect and have a valid token.
+- Connect and have a valid token

 ### Step 3 For the route API sauce ###
-- The Sauce Model;
+- The Sauce Model
-- The Sauce Route;
+- The Sauce Route
-- The Sauce Controller.
+- The Sauce Controller

-### Step 4 The user is able to perform the following operations: ###
+### Step 4 The user is able to perform the following operations ###
-- Add new sauce;
+- Add new sauce
-- Delete a sauce;
+- Delete a sauce
-- See all sauces.
+- See all sauces

 ### Security requirements ###